 Seeing a large number of leads in your pipeline may make you feel like you’re on the right track, but total number of leads is actually just a vanity metric.
 If a high percentage of your leads never convert, but you invest time and resources in them, you’ll see a low return on investment (ROI).
+To see real results, you need to optimize ROI from your lead generation.

 What Is a Good Return on Investment?